OHDSI/ETL-CDMBuilder/README.md

 Technology
 ============
-* The CDM Builder was created using the .NET Core 3.1 and is meant to be executed against Microsoft SQL Server 2012+ databases, PostgreSQL and MySQL databases.
+* The CDM Builder was created using the .NET 8.0 and is meant to be executed against Microsoft SQL Server 2012+ databases, PostgreSQL and MySQL databases.

 System Requirements (for each server that will be running CDM Builder)
 ============
-* .NET Core 3.1
+* .NET 8.0
 * Visual Studio 2019+ is only required if you're looking to re-build the solution from source code
 * SQL Server builds: MS SQL ODBC Driver
 * PostgreSQL builds: PostgreSQL ODBC Driver